For cPanel & WHM 11.46

 2.5 is the third, and

 2.1 is the fourth.
-If you enter four numbers, as in the example, the score that Apache SpamAssassin uses depends on the enabled Bayes and network tests in your installation of Apache SpamAssassin.
+If you enter four numbers, as in the example, the score that Apache SpamAssassin uses depends on the Bayes and network tests that are enabled in your installation of Apache SpamAssassin.

-Add email addresses that Apache SpamAssassin often blocks, but from which you wish to receive mail, to the Apache SpamAssassin whitelist.
+Add email addresses that Apache SpamAssasin often blocks, but from which you wish to receive mail, to the Apache SpamAssasin whitelist.

 To do this, enter the address in one of the whitelist_from text boxes.